 Child Support Payments Can Change Over Time

-There are certain circumstances that can change the amount of payments.
-Obviously, once a child reaches 21 years of age, child support is no longer required.
-However, the court can also change the amount prior to the child aging out.
-Typically, changes that increase child support payments are done based on the needs of the child.
+Certain circumstances can change the number of payments.
+For example, once a child reaches 21 years of age, child support is no longer required.
+However, the court can also change the amount before the child ages out.
+Typically, changes that increase child support payments are done based on the child’s needs.
 For instance, if the child requires medical care, the non-custodial payment will be ordered to contribute to the cost.

 Child support payments can also change if a parent’s job changes.
-If you are unable to make current payments because your income has changed, the court may reduce the amount of the payments.
+If you cannot make current payments because your income has changed, the court may reduce the amount of the payments.
 Your payments might also change if your income increases.

 You Must Keep the Best Interest of Your Child in Mind

-Regardless how difficult the divorce proceedings might be, you must keep your child’s well-being first in your mind.
-If your soon-to-be-ex-spouse requests more money for child support and the court deems it necessary, do not hold it against your child.
-Likewise, if you are the custodial parent, do not use your child against your spouse.
-Your goal is to provide for your child and ensure he or she has everything needed for a safe, fulfilling life.
+Regardless of how complex the divorce proceedings might be, it would be best if you keep your child’s well-being first in your mind.
+For example, if your soon-to-be-ex-spouse requests more money for child support and the court deems it necessary, do not hold it against your child.
+Likewise, do not use your child against your spouse if you are the custodial parent.
+Your goal is to provide for your child and ensure they have everything needed for a safe, fulfilling life.